 The primary requirements for admission into this program are:

-GGNB prerequisites and equivalent classes from UC Davis are shown below.
-Descriptions of these courses are in the UC Davis Online General Catalog.
-A limited number of deficiencies in these areas can be made up after admission to the graduate program.
+A limited number of deﬁciencies in these areas can be made up after admission to the graduate program.
 However, these make-up courses do not count towards graduate degree unit requirements.
+UC Davis lower division courses (numbers under 100) are not eligible for any graduate credit for graduate students if taken while enrolled in the graduate program.

 - General Biochemistry: Biological Sciences 102, 103 or Animal Biology 102, 103